Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikAnomalyAnalysis/README.md

 1. The Rubrik Security Cloud data connector should be configured to send appropriate events to Microsoft Sentinel.
 2. The Rubrik Security Cloud solution should be configured to [connect to Rubrik Security Cloud API end points using a Service Account](https://docs.rubrik.com/en-us/saas/saas/polaris_api_access_with_service_accounts.html), the service account should be assigned a role that includes the relevant privileges necessary to perform the desired operations (see [Roles and Permissions](https://docs.rubrik.com/en-us/saas/saas/common/roles_and_permissions.html) in the Rubrik Security Cloud user guide).
 3. Store Service account credentials in Key Vault and obtain keyvault name and tenantId
+    a.
+Create a Key Vault with unique name
+    b.
+Go to KeyVault -> secrets -> Generate/import and create 'Rubrik-AS-Int-ClientId' & 'Rubrik-AS-Int-ClientSecret' for storing client_id and client_secret respectively

 ### Deployment instructions